bericyb/vlsa/README.md

 - Quick navigation between logs and source views (`Tab`)
 - Timestamp parsing and display for temporal analysis

+### 🎯 **Multiple Source Selection**
+- When multiple source files match a log message, choose the correct one
+- Interactive source selector with keyboard navigation
+- Apply source selection to all similar log messages with one command
+- Three-pane layout when multiple sources are available

 ## Installation

 ### Prerequisites